4ug-aug/mlops-comp-vision/reports/README.md

 > *The biggest challenges in the project was using ... tool to do ... .
 The reason for this was ...*
 >
 > Answer:

 Overall the entire project and course have run smoothly and we ended up with a nice mlops setup for our image classification model.
 However, we have a few challenges troughout the project.
 The first big challenge was to get DVC to work, every time we tried to add our data files to google cloud bucket it just kept loading for hours and never finished.
 We where not able to resolve the issue and hence we dropped trying to implement DVC.
 The fact that we could not implement DVC lead to some subproblems of transfering the dataset to each other and doing the data processing, this was a bit tedious but worked out.

 Another big challenge for us was working with docker, it was rather frustrating to build docker images as they took long time to build and takes up a lot of disk space.
 This made them hard to debug, since we had to wait a long time for each docker image to build before we could test it.
 It was especially frustrating when everything worked locally, but the docker image failed.
+It was also complicated intregrating the API in our dockerimages, this resulted in many errors with setting up the right port to acces the localhost.